jscoq/jscoq/README.md

 Coq 8.5 is compiled to javascript using `js_of_ocaml` compiler, no servers or external programs are needed.

+We want to **strongly thank* the `js_of_ocaml` developers.
+Without their great and quick support jsCoq wouldn't have been possible.

 * **Important:** Coq libraries are fully qualified, so you need to do `Require Import Coq.List.Lists`, etc...
 * **Important:** Consider using `--js-flags="--stack-size=65536"` in Chrome if you get StackOverflows.